 Influencers are generating more traffic and sparking more sales for e-commerce sites than ever.
 In fact, four out of every five of Nordstrom’s mobile web visits in August came from influencer network RewardStyle.

 Finding and pitching to the most respected and popular bloggers in your particular market is a solid strategy here.
 One mention of your product to their audience could significantly increase traffic to your online store.
 Tools such as Socialbakers makes it quick and easy to find the right influencers for your business.

-Additionally, it’s important to do your homework when it comes to finding both the right personality and the right platform to promote your product.
-Influencers are easy to come by, but in order to achieve tangible results, you need to ask questions about an individual following, other brands they’ve worked with and proof of the results they’ve achieved.
+Additionally, it’s important to do your homework when it comes to finding the right personality and the right platform to promote your product.
+Influencers are easy to come by, but in order to achieve tangible results, you need to ask the right questions about an their following.
+For example, other brands they’ve worked with and proof of the results they’ve achieved.

-Investing in an influencer may be quick, easy and cheap (sending a free samples of your product might be all it takes to get a shoutout on Instagram from one social media maven) while others might only work with businesses that share their philosophy.
+Investing in an influencer can sometimes be quick, easy and cheap.
+Sending a free samples of your product might be all it takes to get a shoutout on Instagram from one social media maven, while others might only work with businesses that share their philosophy.

 If your site traffic is in the doldrums, ignore sales for now.
 Focus on building brand awareness and customers will come.

 Even if your Shopify site is ticking along nicely, you still should be focusing on how to get more traffic.
-Taking your foot off the gas can have very adverse consequences a couple of weeks down the line, so make sure you’re constantly working on increasing your site’s visibility.
+Taking your foot off the gas can have adverse consequences, so make sure you’re constantly working on your site’s visibility.